 Downtown and the Fan District

-Downtown Richmond and the adjacent Fan District contain significant Virginia Commonwealth University (VCU) student population — roughly 28,000 students — creating above-average address churn for the 18–25 demographic.
-VCU is one of the largest universities in Virginia and its presence substantially affects database address reliability for young adults with Richmond addresses.
+Downtown Richmond and the adjacent Fan District have significant Virginia Commonwealth University student populations, roughly 28,000 students, creating above-average address churn for the 18 to 25 demographic.
+VCU is one of the largest universities in Virginia.
+Database address reliability for young adults with Richmond addresses in this area is lower than in the more stable residential neighborhoods.

 South Richmond and Manchester

 South Richmond and the Manchester neighborhood south of the James River are experiencing rapid gentrification.
-Prior residents of South Richmond often had records elsewhere — newer arrivals increasingly have prior addresses in other Richmond neighborhoods or out-of-state origins.
-The area generates a growing share of Richmond's civil court activity.
+Newer arrivals increasingly have prior addresses in other Richmond neighborhoods or out-of-state origins.
+The area generates a growing share of Richmond's civil court activity, distinct from the criminal court volume that historically characterized parts of south Richmond.

 North and East Richmond

 North and East Richmond include some of the city's highest-crime neighborhoods and generate a disproportionate share of criminal court filings.
 Address stability in these communities is lower than in the Fan or Museum District.
-The OCIS searches for subjects in these areas are more likely to return substantive criminal court history.
+OCIS searches for subjects in these areas more frequently return substantive criminal court history compared to searches in western Richmond neighborhoods.

 Common search scenarios

-Use OCIS to run Richmond city, Henrico County, and Chesterfield County as separate searches.
-If the specific jurisdiction is unknown, run all three — OCIS makes this straightforward with separate dropdown selections for each jurisdiction.
-For any search where "Richmond" is used loosely, covering all three jurisdictions is the standard approach.
+Run OCIS with Richmond city, Henrico County, and Chesterfield County as separate selections.
+If the specific jurisdiction is unknown, cover all three.
+OCIS makes this straightforward with separate dropdown selections for each jurisdiction.
+Our name-based search guide covers the initial identity step before pulling court records.

 Start Here: Enter Any Name To View Records